 Much more encouraging progress has been made in the battle to eradicate sewer flooding, which can cause misery for households and businesses.
 Over the last five years the number of properties flooded with sewage has fallen by a quarter and that trend continued in 2018/19 – down from 3,560 to 3,252.
 There was also a further fall in the number of external areas flooded with sewage, with incidents having declined by almost 40 per cent over the past five years.

-You can read the full report, which also looks at the growth of metering and companies’ pollution performance, here
+Read the full report here (pdf), which also looks at the growth of metering and companies’ pollution performance.

 For more information, call the media team on 0121 345 1005.